 The football clubs are waiting in utter fear for the Government's recommendations, which could just ask for a simple "flash your card at the turnstiles" system.
 On the other hand they might be more keen on cashpoint or smart cards which would be slid through magnetic or optical readers.
-The difficulties that would cause must frighten even multi million pound mass entertainment concerns such as Liverpool FC.
+The difficulties that would cause must frighten even multi million pound mass entertainment concerns such as Liverpool FC

 The football clubs argue that their gates will fall, that fans will suffer and that those people who live near grounds will receive no honefit.
-After all ten thousand impatient people milling around outside the front door doesn't make for a relaxing Saturday afternoon It's hard to believe that unruly queues will not form the Government which points out that a computerised database of millions of people (many of whom fit into a neat social group) is worth having.
+After all ten thousand impatient people milling around outside the front door doesn't make for a relaxing Saturday afternoon, It's hard to believe that unruly queues will not form the Government which points out that a computerised database of millions of people (many of whom fit into a neat social group) is worth having.
 Such information could be sold off hither and thither to companies willing to switch on the computer which spills out all manner of what is commonly known as junk mail.
-The cards - whatever shape they take - could also feature advertising on them Such is the value of this information that large companies such as Aquix Holdings and GEC have already offered to kit out the football league with
+The cards whatever shape they take - could also feature advertising on them

 The idea is to keep the nutiobs off the terraces But when the good and honest soccer fans are finally in the ground the only punters left outside are the ones too violent to be allowed into a football stadium.
-Put up your shutters.
+Put up your shutters

 In the great match between Her Majesty's Government and the football clubs the latter are currently about four nil down with a minute to go and a whistle happy referee.
 It will take a miracle to change this Government's chosen course.
 Football's a funny old game - but not that funny Obvious social difficulties are being put aside by information held will be subject to the Data Protection Act.
 In effect this means that if you are in the computer you have every right to see what information they hold.
 The Government promises that it will be restricted to essentials such as name, address, football club, and date of birth.
-Criminal records will not be included
+Criminal records will not be included.